Anti-Bot

 On this page

-An anti-bot challenge is a client-side test — proof-of-work, fingerprint collection, or a behavioural probe — that a server issues to separate real browsers from automation before granting access.
-Building one well is less about clever cryptography and more about four design rules: validate every signal server-side, bind the proof to a session/IP/time window, assume the challenge runs in a hostile environment, and root the work in something only a real browser can produce.
-Most homegrown challenges fail on day one because they trust the client and validate almost nothing.
+An anti-bot challenge is a small test a server makes your browser run — like proof-of-work (forcing the browser to burn some CPU on a puzzle), collecting a fingerprint (a profile of your browser and device), or watching how you behave — to tell real browsers apart from automated scripts before letting them in.
+Building a good one is less about clever cryptography and more about four design rules: check every signal on the server (never trust the client's word for it), tie each proof to one session, IP, and time window, assume the challenge runs on a machine the attacker controls, and base the work on something only a genuine browser can produce.
+Most home-built challenges fail on day one because they trust the client and verify almost nothing.

 Quick facts